 Frequently Asked Questions

-The card provides a $300 Annual Travel Credit that is automatically applied as a statement credit to reimburse travel purchases.
-Points are not earned until after the first $300 is spent annually on travel purchases, as this spending goes toward the travel credit.
+The card offers an up to $300 annual travel credit that automatically applies to eligible travel purchases.
+Points are not earned until after the first $300 is spent annually on travel purchases, as the first $300 goes toward the $300 Annual Travel Credit.

 Unlock your extra benefits when you become a Kudos member